DominiquePaul/GrannyMail/README.md

 ## Current priority

 - [x] Add database for incoming messages
+- [x] Move to a container based setup
 - [ ] Have a working MVP for a single voice memo
 - [ ] Allow user to select multiple messages
 - [ ] User can manually change message and send it back for mailing